-- Will the candidate be employed for an equivalent of full-time service for a minimum of 1 quarter (10 weeks)?
+- The candidate should be employed for an equivalent of full-time service for a minimum of 1 quarter (10 weeks).

 - This service (i.e., 400 hours) may be accumulated over multiple visits/engagements as is recommended by the Vice Provost and in comportment with the travel reimbursement requirements for Visiting Professors [APM-230-20h(1)]

 - Does the nominee have broad support from UCSF faculty?